PLAYS ON COLOR

 For impactful branding, harmonize what you like with what is appropriate to your industry, the current era (unless your enterprise is retro-oriented), and your physical location...if you are identified with a particular region.
 Regionalism may seem an unusual issue to consider, but examining the color of green alone demonstrates my point.
 Growing up in Oregon, I was accustomed to the dark green of Douglas fir trees and the mosses that grow on them.
 When I moved to Hawai'i, the green of palm trees seemed pale in comparison, even when allowing for the bright island sun.
 As my perception of "normal" shifted, the greens of Oregon seemed dark and gloomy.
 Later, in Rhode Island, I rediscovered the dark greens of my childhood, plus the blue-green of New England shoreline grasses.
 In Arizona, the array of green is rather mixed, depending on topography, season and the amount of rainfall.

 Regional differences are actually valued by the Black Hat sub-discipline of Feng Shui, the traditional Chinese philosophy for maximizing the harmonious use of space.
 Unlike the United States, which finds "greenbacks" and the color green to represent monetary value, China associates the color red with financial and general prosperity.
 Envelopes containing money, [red packets] are traditionally distributed at weddings, New Year celebrations, and as employee appreciation gifts.
 You can explore the Internet about the significance of color through time and culture.
-Additional discussion of the impact of color is included on our Wearing Your Brand page.
+Additional discussion of color's impact is included on our Wearing Your Brand page.
 Examples of applications of color palettes may be seen on our Display & Staging page..

-The folowing samples demonstrate how a color palette can be used within a cohesive branding program.
+The following samples show how a color palette can be used within a cohesive branding program.
 To help you see how graphic art treatment impacts design, the lettering I have used is presented in the Peignot font.
 Please note that while shades of silver usually blend, the variety of tone and shade in gold often clash.
 Copper and bronze colors vary so much I avoid using them.
 When working with your professional printing service, be specific about the quality and impact of shade and tone you seek--if not the precise identifying number of specific colors you want [you will need to remember that there is a difference in color formulations used for print projects vs. those used on the Web].
 You should be offered an opportunity to preview layouts prior to hardcopy printing.

 Have you had your color today?